End To End - Hiking the Bruce Trail 900km Across Ontario

 We wondered why we hadn't hiked the trail already since it is a world class long distance trail right in our backyard, a trail we have spent many many hours hiking sections of through our lives - but never (even close) to the whole thing.
 If not now, when?

 That became the first official hike of an epic cross-Ontario journey.
-By April we were hiking in Niagara.
+By April we hiking our first steps in Niagara.

 In 2020 I released four outdoor adventure films documenting hiking and canoe trips in Temagami, Algonquin Park, Kawartha Highlands, and the French River.
-In those films I created original instrumental soundtracks complimenting the beauty of this great land, and tried to capture some of the feeling of being on a multi-day trip in the wilderness.
+In those films I created original instrumental soundtracks, my own music, to accompany the beauty of the land, and tried to capture at least some of the feeling of being on a multi-day trip in the wilderness.

-Some of the music from those films became songs from the album "Upland".
+The music from those films became the basis for songs on the album "Upland".
 The songs "Algorithm" and "Country Road" came from the Kawartha Highlands soundtrack, and the song "Seems So" came from the French River movie soundtrack.

 I made much quicker progress on the trail than I had thought I would.
 I guessed it would take about 5 years to hike the entire trail - but I really got into hiking long distances - hiking on average 25 km in a day.
 Then it became a real possibility that we could hike half of the trail in the first year - 450 km.

-At the same time, I am also, slowly, working on a documentary hiking the Avon Trail - a lesser known, and much shorter. rural trail in Southern Ontario (120 km), as well as upcoming adventure films from trips in Algonquin Park, and I have a great hike planned for the Superior Coastal Trail on Lake Superior which there will most certainly be a video of some sort - and busy writing and recording original music for all of it.
+At the same time, I am also completing a documentary hiking the Avon Trail - a lesser known, and much shorter. rural landscape trail in Southern Ontario (120 km), as well as upcoming adventure films from trips in Algonquin Park, and I have a great hike planned for the Superior Coastal Trail on Lake Superior which there will most certainly be a video of some sort - and busy writing and recording original music for all of it.

 You can watch the episodes through links on this page, or go to my Youtube, BitChute, Clouthub or Minds pages "Steve Welch Ontario", or my Rumble page "Steve Welch Adventures".